neuralpain/pigmentpedia/0.3.1/README.md

 - `find-pigment()`: Search for a specific pigment.
 Accepts data of type `str`.
 - `view-pigments()`: Display an individual pigment or a specified group of pigments.
 Accepts data of type `dictionary` or `color`.

-and 3 auxiliary functions:
+and 2 auxiliary functions:

 - `pigment-playground()`: A sample document to test out pigments on text elements.
-- `pgmt.show-all`: Display all pigments in Pigmentpedia.
-- `pgmt.tree`: Display a visual "map" for pigment groups in Pigmentpedia.
+- `print-pgmt-tree`: Display a visual "map" of pigment groups in Pigmentpedia.

 ### Applying pigments to content